Optemization placed 3rd at Notion's SF Hackathon! Here's what two days, four people, and almost no sleep looked like

 The part you can't build in 48 hours

-I remember logging into Slack when the result came in.
+I remember logging into Slack when the results came in.
 The whole company was already there, people cheering from every timezone, half of them nowhere near San Francisco.
 Someone had even started a side bet on how those fifteen hours of sleep got split between the four of them.
 Nobody guessed right.

 The way everyone showed up for it, and fast, was a sight to behold.
 Within minutes the thread was a wall of all-caps and taco emojis (we've got this Slack thing where we send each other 'tacos' to recognize good work) from people who had nothing to do with the build.
 Just genuinely thrilled for four teammates a continent away.
-It is everyone's win, after all.
+It was everyone's win, after all.

 What this means if you work with us